lateralblast/lunar/README.md

 ** NOTICE **
 ------------

-This code is currently under going a major clean up.
-Run this code in audit more only, e.g. with -a switch.
+Run this code in audit more only, e.g. with -a or --audit switch.
-Do not use the lockdown functionality at the moment, it needs testing.
+Run lockdown at your own risk.
+As per any system change, have backups.

+I've tried to clean up this script as much as possible using shellcheck, and I've used the -e (errexit) and -u (nounset) shell flags to help protect against errors.
+The -x (xtrace) shell flag can be enabled by using the script with the -Q or --debug flag.

+If you run into errors, you can disable the -w and -u flags, by running the script with the -q or --nostrict flag.

 Version
 -------

-Current version 9.4.6
+Current version 9.7.1

 Refer to lunar.sh and changelog for more up to date version information